Warrant officer (United States)

-In the United States Armed Forces, the ranks of warrant officer (grades W‑1 to W‑5; see NATO: WO1–WO5) are rated as officers above all non-commissioned officers, candidates, cadets, and midshipmen, but subordinate to the lowest officer grade of O‑1 (NATO: OF‑1).
+In the United States Armed Forces, the ranks of warrant officer (grade W‑1) and chief warrant officer (grades CW-2 to CW‑5)—NATO: WO1–CWO5—are rated as officers above all non-commissioned officers, candidates, cadets, and midshipmen, but subordinate to the lowest officer grade of O‑1 (NATO: OF‑1).
 This application differs from the Commonwealth of Nations and other militaries, where warrant officers are the most senior of the other ranks (NATO: OR‑8 and OR‑9), equivalent to the U.S. Armed Forces grades of E‑8 and E‑9.

 Warrant officers are highly skilled, single-track specialty officers.
 While the ranks are authorized by Congress, each branch of the uniformed services selects, manages, and uses warrant officers in slightly different ways.
 For appointment to the rank of warrant officer one (W‑1), normally a warrant is approved by the secretary of the respective service.
-However, appointment to this rank can come via commission by the service secretary, the department secretary, or by the president, but this is less common.
+However, appointment to this rank can come via commission by the service secretary, the department secretary, or the president, but this is less common.
 For the chief warrant officer ranks (CW‑2 to CW‑5), these warrant officers are commissioned by the president.
 Both warrant officers and chief warrant officers take the same oath as other commissioned officers (O‑1 to O‑10).

 Warrant officers can and do command detachments, units, vessels, aircraft, and armored vehicles, as well as lead, coach, train, and counsel subordinates.
-However, the warrant officer's primary task as a leader is to serve as a technical expert, providing valuable skills, guidance, and expertise to commanders and organizations in their particular field.
+However, the warrant officer's primary task as a leader is to serve as a technical expert.